 Our responses must not be passive.
 Green Vegans advocates and campaigns a reformation of our human ecology that is defined by our behaviors.
 Each of us can purposefully create the new human ecology this very moment by changing our personal life.
 That is where it starts.
 That is where the power lies.

 Green Vegans is working to get that message out and identifying the other sources of empowering information for your use.
 It all comes down to who we have become and now, who we choose to be.
 We are arrogantly out of control and a threat to all life on Earth.

 Most importantly, the new norms of behavior required and implied by this new human ecology empower YOU to be the change agent.
 This is your job as much as it is ours.

 Changing our behaviors to create a new human ecology is about joyous discovery and taking personal responsibility for the reality that afflicts the poor and least powerful, human and non-human alike.

 There will be no end to the work and passion to which we must commit ourselves to live up to who we claim to be as humans.
-Our task here is to gain your consensus and engagement that our current worldview and strategic approaches to achieving the Seven Results must be in the context of a comprehensive, New Human Ecology.
+Our task here is to gain your consensus and engagement that our current worldview and strategic approaches to achieving the Seven Goals must be in the context of a comprehensive, New Human Ecology.
 We have never been here, in this state of the Earth, before.
 Therefore, our human ecology must also be nothing like we have done before now.*